mongodb/specifications/source/faas-automated-testing/faas-automated-testing.rst

       Type: String
       Description: The MongoDB connection string.

-Replace all instances in the template yaml of `HelloWorld` with `MongoDB` and then modify the root `Resources` config to add the MONGODB_URI env variable reference and change the `CodeUri` to mongodb/ : Then rename the `hello-world` directory to `mongodb`.
+Replace all instances in the template.yaml of `HelloWorld` with `MongoDB` and then modify the root `Resources` config to add the MONGODB_URI env variable reference and change the `CodeUri` to mongodb/ : Then rename the `hello-world` directory to `mongodb`.
 Do not change the `Handler` and `Runtime` properties.